Unit 1: Numbers & Quantification | Class 12 Applied Maths | Boundless Maths

 \(x > 3\)

-Geometric meaning: All real numbers \(x\) whose distance from zero is less than 3.
+Geometric meaning: All real numbers within distance 3 from zero.

 \(x \in (-\infty, -5)\)